Yearly AC Operating Costs

 Newer and more efficient air conditioners are being developed all the time.
 When you purchase one of these new air conditioners with a high SEER rating and an Energy Star approved unit, they can pay for themselves in less than 4 years.
 Considering that the average air conditioner lasts for 18 years, you will enjoy substantial savings for many years to come.
 SEER stands for Seasonal Energy Efficiency Ratio.
 Air conditioner efficiency and rating is governed by U.S. laws and regulated by the Department of Energy.
 New air conditioners must have a SEER rating of 13 or higher.
 If you have an older air conditioner, and you are not ready to purchase a new one yet, there are steps that we can take to upgrade an older air conditioner and improve the SEER efficiency rating.

-How Much with a New Air Conditioner Save on Your FPL Bill?
+How Much Will a New Air Conditioner Save on Your FPL Bill?

 FPL has a SEER Rating Calculator that will allow you to calculate how much a new air conditioner will save you on your yearly air conditioner operating costs.
 It is a simple form that does the calculations for you.
 All you need to know is the size of the air conditioner in tons or BTUs, the SEER rating of your current air conditioner, and the SEER rating of the new air conditioner.
 In addition to the annual savings, it also lets you know what your FPL air conditioner rebate amount will be.